Neeraj-Dangwal/gym_powerbi_dashboard/README.md

 ## Purpose of the Project
 The purpose of this project is to demonstrate the use of Power BI for building interactive dashboards that provide meaningful insights from business and fitness-related datasets.

-## Author
-Data Analytics Project developed as part of a learning portfolio to demonstrate skills in data visualization, dashboard development, and business data analysis using Power BI.